STP Airways Flight Delay Compensation and Reimbursement for Cancelled Flights

 Upgrading and Downgrading

-In situations where a passenger receives an alternative flight, it is important to be aware of upgrading and downgrading the flight’s class.
+In situations where a passenger receives an alternative flight, it is helpful to be aware of upgrading and downgrading the flight’s class.

-In cases, when the airline provides you with an upgraded class (for instance, you booked Economy but were upgraded to Business class), you won’t have to pay additional fees for this service.
+In cases, when the airline provides you with a higher class (for example, you had Economy but were upgraded to Business class), you won’t be charged extra for this service.

-Regarding downgrading in class (if you had a Business class flight, but were downgraded to Economy), you have a right to receive reimbursement.
-In this case, you should be aware that the amount of compensation is determined by the distance of a flight:
+Regarding downgrading in class (if you had a Business class ticket, but were downgraded to Economy), you are entitled to receive reimbursement.
+Here, it’s important to note that the amount of compensation fully depends on the distance of a flight:

 • 30% of the flight tickets cost for a 1,500 km distance or less;